 I know him!

-resides in the lobby of the University of Kansas Natural History Museum.
+Comanche, the loan survivor of Custer's Last Stand, as pictured in 1876.
+He currentlyresides in the lobby of the University of Kansas Natural History Museum.

 I came across this pretty remarkable collection of pictures today on the photo blog of the Denver Post while browsing teh internets, and I thought I'd share.
 These photos capture the frontier West in a way I've never really seen in photographs.